-When you setup the Box App you have to add the following redirect URI to the OAuth 2.0 Redirect URI section in the Apps Configuration page https://api. base-url>/oauth2-flows/callback where base-url> is your Business Hub instance URL, e.g. hub.example.com.
+When you setup the Box App you have to add the following redirect URI to the OAuth 2.0 Redirect URI section in the Apps Configuration page https://api.hub.knime.com/oauth2-flows/callback.
 Note that the hostname must be prefixed with api. in the redirect URI.
 For more details on how to setup a User authentication (OAuth 2.0) App see the Box documentation.